Art (ART)

 Typically Offered: Fall.

 Course Description: Working with industrial 3D modeling software, this course provides an introduction to 3D model design.
 Students will learn how to utilize modeling techniques and applications, and gain a basic understanding of 3D modeling to design organized virtual models.
+Six studio hours.
 May be repeated for credit.
 Prerequisite(s): ART 190.

 ART 250 Motion Graphics Credits: 3